Cobots: A beginner’s guide to collaborative robots

 These expensive and complex robots were specifically created for high-volume and repetitive production tasks.

-Conversely, smaller and medium companies needed low-volume, high-precision tasks that smaller robots perform.
+Conversely, smaller and medium companies had a clear need for low-volume, high-precision tasks performed by smaller robots.

-• The first cobot was created in 1996 by Michael Peshkin and J. Edward Colgate.
-They defined it as "a device and method for direct physical interaction between a person and a computer-controlled manipulator."
+• The very first cobot was created in 1996 by Michael Peshkin and J. Edward Colgate.
+Their original cobot definition was "a device and method for direct physical interaction between a person and a computer-controlled manipulator".

 • Since then, the cobot has been transformed into a precision machine that can perform jobs next to people.